channgo2203/channgo2203.github.io/_posts/2016-11-22-permutation.md

 layout:     post
 title:      Permutation
 date:       2016-11-22
-summary:    Permutation implementation in OCaml.
+excerpt:    Permutation implementation in OCaml.
-categories: Programming
+categories: [Programming]
-thumbnail: cogs
 tags:
  - dynamic permutation
  - permutation
  - OCaml
  - programming
+comments: true
 ---

 In this post, I will talk about a common approach for generating all permutations,